List of It's Always Sunny in Philadelphia characters: Maureen Ponderosa

 Maureen Ponderosa (Catherine Reitman) is Dennis's high school girlfriend and the sister of Bill Ponderosa.
 Dennis eventually gets back in touch with Maureen and marries her in "Mac Fights Gay Marriage".
 She has a dead tooth that makes her breath "smell like she nibbled on little pieces of shit".
 Dennis gets tired of Maureen fairly quickly and in "Dennis Gets Divorced" she hires the Lawyer as her divorce attorney, ending up in a total demolition of Dennis where he has to assume her tens of thousands of dollars in debt as well as pay her monthly alimony.
-She later appears in "The High School Reunion" and reveals she's spending her alimony money on a diamond for her dead tooth.
-Maureen eventually got her dead tooth removed, as well as getting a breast enhancement sometime between seasons 7 and 8.
+She later appears in "The High School Reunion" and reveals she is spending her alimony money on a diamond for her dead tooth.
+Maureen eventually got her dead tooth removed, as well as getting breast implants sometime between Seasons 7 and 8.
 She became engaged to Liam McPoyle but on the day of the wedding, upon seeing Maureen's new body, Dennis sleeps with her again.

-By season 10, she has undergone a series of bizarre plastic surgeries in order to turn herself into a literal "cat lady", and, in season 11, she says in a courtroom that she wants to be referred to as just a "cat", period.
-She dies in a season 12 episode, and Dennis is the prime suspect (considering the aftermath of their divorce), until it's revealed neither he nor anyone else murdered her; she was trying to walk along the edge of a roof like a cat and fell off it, landing in an alley headfirst where she broke her neck and died.
+By season 10, Maureen has undergone a series of bizarre plastic surgeries in order to turn herself into a literal "cat lady", and, in Season 11, she says in a courtroom that she wants to be referred to as just a "cat", period.
+She dies in the Season 12 episode "Making Dennis Reynolds a Murderer", and Dennis is the prime suspect (considering the aftermath of their divorce), until it is revealed neither he nor anyone else murdered her; she was trying to walk along the edge of a roof like a cat and fell off it, landing in an alley headfirst where she broke her neck and died.
 Despite these revelations, Charlie and Mac try to paint Dennis as the killer via a Making a Murderer-style documentary.
+However, a comment Dennis makes in the Season 14 episode "Paddy's Has a Jumper" about her being pushed implies that he did indeed kill her.
+In the Season 16 episode "The Gang Gets Cursed", Dennis also slips up and claims Maureen was murdered, and when Dee accuses him of having done it himself he does not explicitly correct her.